TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

    See :ref:`system-requirements-database` on this page for details.

-*  If you want TYPO3 to automatically carry out **image processing** – for example scaling or cropping – you will need GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
-(GraphicsMagick should be preferred.)
+*  If you want TYPO3 to automatically carry out **image processing** – for example scaling or cropping – you will need either GraphicsMagick (version 1.3 or newer) or ImageMagick (version 6 or newer) installed on the server.
+GraphicsMagick is recommended.

+*  Open SSL.
+   Under Windows you must manually add the system environment variable - for example +OPENSSL_CONF = C:\Web\Xampp\Xamp-7.3.28\apache\conf\openssl.cnf*

 For an overview see also `get.typo3.org
 <https://get.typo3.org/version/11#system-requirements>`_.